Soul of the Town: The Best Country Pubs in Victoria

 American Hotel — Echuca

-The American Hotel has been holding court in Echuca since 1865, and today it wears its goldfields heritage with a dash of swagger.
-Behind the grand façade lies a multi-level playground: rooftop bar, sprawling beer garden, and bandroom energy that rarely dips.
-The menu leans Americana — think wings, burgers and loaded poutine — but isn’t afraid to surprise with miso-glazed salmon or a charred cut fresh from the smoker.
-Local craft beers and Murray River wines keep the glasses full.
-Big, bold and a little brash, it’s history reimagined for a modern crowd.
+The American Hotel has been part of Echuca since 1865, and today it wears its history with plenty of modern country energy.
+Behind the grand facade, you’ll find a rooftop bar, beer garden, bandroom and a menu that swings from wings, burgers and loaded poutine to smoked meats and Murray River wines.
+Big, bold and built for a weekend crowd.

 239-249 Hare Street, Echuca